Doprez/stride-arch-ecs/README.md

 When inheriting from SystemBase and registered in settings each System has access to both the Arch World and Strides Service registry.

 # Future goals
-- Allow EntityComponents to create Arch Entities with Arch Components (Partially done.
-I would like to have editable values in editor as well)
+- ~Allow EntityComponents to create Arch Entities with Arch Components (Partially done.
+I would like to have editable values in editor as well)~ Done!
 - Multithreading
 - create a basic game/demo example